RishabhJain2018/rishabhjain2018.github.io/index.md

         Supervised by: <a target="_blank" href="https://www.linkedin.com/in/maslovskis/"> Dr. Roman Maslovskis</a> and <a target="_blank" href="https://www.linkedin.com/in/uwe-mayer-a73ab81/"> Dr. Uwe Mayer</a> &nbsp; <br> <span class="period">(May 2020 &nbsp;-&nbsp; Aug 2020)</span>
         <div class="exp-desc">
           <div class="evalai">
-            <span class="bullet-points">Evaluating and Predicting attribute values in listings:</span> Given an image, and a text description about the listing on eBay the task is to predict the missing attributes about the listing.
+            <span class="bullet-points">Evaluating and Predicting attribute values in listings:</span> Given an image, and a text description about the listing on eBay, the task is to predict the missing attributes in the listing.
 For instance, predicting the missing color or brand attribute in the listing.
 I built an end-to-end system for processing visual and textual data along with training AI models.
-I also trained an early fusion model of image and text data which gave an accuracy of 78%, 83% on the test dataset for color and brand attribute respectively.
+I also trained an early fusion model of image and text data which outperformed the uni-modal models of image and text by 5% and 22% on the test dataset for color attribute and by 20% and 4% on the test dataset for brand attribute.
           </div>
         </div>